MaPPmath/mappmath.github.io/pages/challenge/index.md

 each school to field up to two teams, each of which must have a teacher or chaperone on site.

-Students with experience solving mathematical puzzles will have an advantage in competition, but this team-based event can be enjoyed by most students regardless of background.
+This team-based event can be enjoyed by most students regardless of experience with mathematics or puzzle competitions.
 Our hope is that this event will convince students who don't already love math to broaden their horizons a little, and gain a new appreciation for what math can be.